Component Testing Guide: Equipment, Standards, and Procedures for Buyers

 - For high-value ICs — Send 3pcs for third-party X-ray ($50-150 per part)

 Independent distributors like PartsCube Global perform all Level 1-2 testing before shipment.
-Always ask for test reports and photos.
+We'd put it plainly: if a supplier can't produce test reports and photos on request, treat that as a red flag in itself.
+Always ask for them.

 PartsCube Global stocks all alternatives mentioned in this guide.
 Search our catalog or submit your BOM for a quote.